kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 ### Filtering stages by node hostname

-stages can be skipped based on the node hostname:
+Stages can be filtered using the `node` key with a hostname value:

 ```yaml